brooksca3/wiki_collection/README.md

-# Wikipedia AI Detection 📄🤖 (repo in the process of being updated!)
+# Wikipedia AI Detection 📄🤖 (repo in the progress!)

 **Detecting AI-Generated Content in Wikipedia Articles**